-Until you file Form 8854 and notify the Department of State or the Department of Homeland Security of your expatriating act or termination of residency, your expatriation or termination of residency for immigration purposes will not relieve you of your obligation to file U.S. tax returns and report your worldwide income as a citizen or resident of the United States.
+If you expatriated or terminated your long-term resident status after June 3, 2004, until you file Form 8854 and notify the Department of State or the Department of Homeland Security of your expatriating act or termination of residency, your expatriation or termination of residency for immigration purposes will not relieve you of your obligation to file U.S. tax returns and report your worldwide income as a citizen or resident of the United States.
 For purposes of U.S. tax rules, the date of your expatriation or termination of residency will be the later of the date you notify the relevant agency of your expatriating act or termination of residency, or the date this form is filed in accordance with these instructions.
 For purposes of determining the date on which this form is filed, apply the rules of section 7502.
 Generally, this is the postmark date.